axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 {% endhighlight %}

-This example needs a bacon class, a bacon sandwich class and a bacon repository interface:
+This example needs a bacon class, a bacon sandwich class and a bacon repository interface (that's a lot of bacon :-)):

 {% highlight C# %}